alexpetros/unplannedobsolescence.com/content/blog/htmx-compliments-the-browser.md

 ```

 Instead of doing a full page navigation when the "boosted" link is clicked, htmx will issue an HTTP request to the link's URL and replace the `<body>` of the page with the content of the response.
-In theory, this perfectly mimics the functionality of a normal link, but feels "smoother" due to only partially repainting the page.
+In theory, this feels "smoother" because it only repaints part of the page, mimicking the feel of a Single-Page Application (SPA).

-It is sometimes billed as an easy entrypoint into htmx.
+## What's wrong with hx-boost?

-## Why shouldn't I use it?
+The problems it solves are better solved by other means, and it creates a lot of problems on its own.

 Use `hx-boost` long enough, and something will go wrong.
 You'll click the back button and see only a partial page update;